DaanV2/4004-Intel-CPU-Minecraft/README.md

-# I4004-CPU-Minecraft
+# I4004 Intel CPU - Minecraft

-A conversion of the CPU specification of the I4004 CPU into a macro scale in minecraft.
+A conversion of the CPU specification of the I4004 Intel CPU into a macro scale in minecraft.
 Makes use of the Chip to minecraft project: [ChipToMinecraft.Net](https://github.com/DaanV2/ChipToMinecraft.Net)

 ![view](./assets/thumbnail.jpg)